 But the worse situation and the easiest to address is death.

 The last reason and the one most commonly mentioned by most writers of Cross Purchase Agreements is death.
 Most of those that write about this are life insurance agents or brokers.
-So their goal is to earn a commission on the life insurance policies purchased on the owners of the company.
+Their goal is to earn a commission on the life insurance policies purchased on the owners of the company.

 It is relatively simple formula.
 The company takes out life insurance policies on all the owners based on their respective ratios of ownership.
 Policy values are determined and then if an owner dies, the company basically purchases the ownership rights via life insurance proceeds.

 The Cross Purchase Agreement sets the price up front based on a reasonable expectation and updates the policies every five years or so to reflect the growth of the company.
-So younger relationships have $100,000 or $250,000 face values on the policies and payout the entire proceeds upon the death of an owner and as the business matures, the policy face values are increased and I’ve seen $2,000,000 on each partner in a medical practice.
+Younger relationships have $100,000 or $250,000 face values on the policies and payout the entire proceeds upon the death of an owner and as the business matures, the policy face values are increased and I’ve seen $2,000,000 on each partner in a medical practice.

-So the most common written subject matter with Cross Purchase Agreements is the easiest to address.
+The most common written subject matter with Cross Purchase Agreements is the easiest to address.

 Summary – Cross Purchase Agreement

 This article is the first in a series of articles explaining the Cross Purchase Agreement.
 The next article will examine the tax implications associated with the Cross Purchase Agreement and the final in the series will provide some general guidance related to your business.
 In addition I’ll provide the general outline of a Cross Purchase Agreement so you know what to look for in the agreement.